Ever wonder what happens when someone gets arrested? This page explains what the general procedure in Virginia for a typical criminal case.

 In any case where the accused has appeared and otherwise met the conditions of bail, no bond therefor shall be used to satisfy fines and costs unless agreed to by the person who posted such bond.

-However, be aware that if the charge is alcohol-related, defendants won’t be released until they’re sober.
-That depends the blood alcohol content.
+Be aware that defendants won’t be released until they’re sober if the charge is alcohol related.

 The first court date will be the arraignment, which is typically held in the General District or Juvenile Domestic Court.
 Charges are formally read to the defendant.
 The defendant is asked to enter a plea of guilty, not guilty, or no contest (nolo contendere).
 A plea of “no contest” means admitting to the facts of the case, but not the guilt.
 A benefit of a “no contest” plea is it can prevent having a guilty plea being used against the defendant later, perhaps in a civil case.
 It’s also often used as a plea bargain.